Cricut Basics-3D Layered Paper Projects Tips, Tricks and 55 Shadow Box Ideas

 Hi Crafty Friends!

-Besides cards, I haven’t been a huge paper crafter, so I was really excited to start experimenting with cardstock and my Cricut and see what I could make.
+Other than paper greeting cards, I haven’t been a huge paper crafter.
+After seeing their designs, I got inspired to start experimenting with cardstock and my Cricut to see what I could make.
+After a few weeks of experimenting and trying different things, I made these shadow boxes and 3D layered paper art projects:

 3d Layered Paper Projects and Cricut Shadow Boxes from Hello Creative Family

-They make great gifts.
-I’ve started using them in place of greeting cards!
-Add an extra solid layer on the back and write your message inside!
-They also make stunning home decor pieces!
+The designs were all so fun to make, and despite looking complicated and intricate, they were relatively simple to make.
+Not only do they make a perfect gift, I’ve actually started using them in place of greeting cards!
+All you need to do is add an extra solid layer on the back and write your message inside.
+They also make stunning home decor pieces to display in your house.

 Cricut Shadow Box and 3d Layered Paper Procut Supplies

-One of my favorite things about creating layered paper projects is that the supplies you need are so easy to find.
-In fact, many of them are purchases you probably already have in your craftroom, or you can pick up at the dollar store, Amazon or local craft shop.
+One of my favorite things about creating 3D layered paper art projects is that the supplies you need are easy to find and are inexpensive.
+In fact, you probably already have many of these in your craft room.
+No matter where you pick up your supplies–local craft shop, Amazon, even the dollar store–your project can come out professional looking.
 Here are my recommendations.

--Cricut Maker or Cricut Explore: Why no Cricut Joy?
+• Cricut Machines – Maker or Explore: Why no Cricut Joy?
 While technically you could make teeny, tiny versions of these layered projects with your Cricut Joy, I find that the majority of the cut files have very fine details.
 The smaller or finer those details get, the more likely you are to experience ripping and tearing of your paper.

--Cricut Brayer tool: You roll your brayer over your cardstock to help make sure every inch of it is adhered to the cutting mat.
-Especially handy to prolong the usr of your mats as they start to get a bit older and loose some of their stick.
+• Cricut Brayer tool: A brayer rolls over your cardstock and presses it down to make sure every inch adheres to the cutting mat.
+Especially handy to prolong the use of your mats as they start to get a bit older and loose some of their stick.

 Finding your favorite brands of cardstock is where a lot of the fun comes in.
 They come in so many colors, weights and textures.
-I have found the most luck using a 65lb to 100lb paper.
+Use a 65lb to 100lb paper for best results.

--Recollections Cardstock: If you prefer a smooth cardstock I love Recollections 8.5X11 65lb cardstock.
+• Recollections Cardstock: If you prefer a smooth cardstock, Recollections 8.5X11 65lb cardstock is a great choice.
 It comes in so many fun colors and cuts really nicely.
 I love buying big rainbow packs so that I have a huge assortment of colors on hand at all times.

--Kraft board: I made my own shadowboxes for my designs using my Cricut.
-I love making them using kraft board as the material because kraft board is thick and sturdy.
+• Kraft board: I made my own shadowboxes for my layered paper projects using my Cricut.
+Using kraft board as the material makes your shadowbox thick and sturdy.

 Note: If making your own shadowboxes you will also need a Scoring Wheel or Scoring Stylus.

-Foam Adhesive: For adding depth to your projects you will want to use foam pads between your layers of paper.
-These are two sided and have adhesive on both sides.
-It comes in all kinds of shapes and sizes.
+• Foam Adhesive: Add depth to your projects using foam pads between your layers of paper.
+These thick, two sided foam pads are sticky on both sides and come in all kinds of shapes and sizes.
 I personally use a mixture of foam squares, foam tape strips and foam dots.
-Between those three and a pair of scissors I find that I can make my adhesive as big or small as I need it.
-I have found foam adhesive at the dollar store, craft stores and Michaels.
+With those and a pair of scissors I can make my adhesive as big or small as I need it.
+Find foam adhesive at the craft stores, dollar stores, and Michaels.

-All four of the above projects were created using foam adhesive.
+I created all four of the projects above using foam adhesive.
 The heart design involved cutting the foam adhesive into very small pieces.

-Spray Adhesive: For a flat, very intricate project, like the below anatomical heart project, you will want to use a spray adhesive.
-This helps you easily cover the entire surface with glue making it possible to stick together areas that are too intricate for foam dots.
+• Spray Adhesive: For a flat, very intricate project–like the anatomical heart project below–use a spray adhesive.
+This helps you easily cover the entire surface with glue enabling you to stick together complex pieces that may be too small for foam dots.

 Cricut Layered Paper Multilayered Project Anatomical Heart With Flowers

-Glue Dots: The final type of adhesive I use for my designs is glue dots.
+• Glue Dots: The final type of adhesive I use for my designs is glue dots.
 I usually have these on hand in my craft room in a variety of sizes.
-I love using them for creating the shadowboxes that I put my designs in.
+Again, they come in different sizes, and unlike liquid glue, they don’t make a mess.

 Here are a few optional supplies you may want to have on hand for your projects.

-Scissors: These come in handy when you need to cut your foam adhesive into smaller sizes.
+• Scissors: Scissors are always handy when you need to cut your foam adhesive into smaller sizes.

-Cricut Spatula Tool: I always forget to use mine, but have been told by many crafters that it really helps for lifting cut paper pieces off of your cutting mat.
+• Cricut Spatula Tool: I always forget to use mine, but many crafters say that it really helps for lifting cut paper pieces off your cutting mat.

--Cricut Weeding Tools: These can come in handy for popping small pieces out of your cardstock.
-You could also use a craft knife or x-acto knife.
+• Cricut Weeding Tools: These can come in handy for popping small pieces out of your cardstock.
+You could also use a craft knife or an X-Acto knife.

 Creating layered paper projects and shadow boxes out of cardstock with your Cricut is one of the most popular Cricut projects!
 We're sharing a ton of tips, tricks and ideas so that you'll be making 3d layered paper art with your Cricut like a pro!
 Includes over 50 layered paper project SVGs!